-requires VarExpr to be classified as a reference (section 4.1).
-ValueExpr is contextually typed (section 4.19) by the type of VarExpr, and the type of ValueExpr must be assignable to (section 3.8.4) the type of VarExpr, or otherwise a compile-time error occurs.
-The result is a value with the type of ValueExpr.
+requires v to be classified as a reference (section 4.1).
+The expr expression is contextually typed (section 4.19) by the type of v, and the type of expr must be assignable to (section $3.8\underline{10}.4$) the type of v, or otherwise a compile-time error occurs.
+The result is a value with the type of expr.